TL ; DR

 Laying the foundation was easy—driving adoption wasn’t.
 I brought in marketing design early to brand Mission Control and shape the UI with a real visual language.

-In parallel, I mocked up investor-facing concepts using actual sales data from partner QBRs—because seeing is believing.
+In parallel, I built investor-facing concepts using actual sales data from partner QBRs—because seeing is believing.

 Once aligned, I partnered with engineering to build out our style and component library, bringing the vision to life.